ppy/osu-wiki/news/2026/2026-01-23-project-loved-january-2026.md

 [![](/wiki/shared/news/2026-01-23-project-loved-january-2026/696524.jpg)](https://osu.ppy.sh/community/forums/topics/2173359)

-[yanaginagi - Fall in the Dark](https://osu.ppy.sh/beatmapsets/696524#osu) by ::Delis::{ user=1603923 } and [Mirash](https://osu.ppy.sh/users/2841009)\
+[yanaginagi - Fall in the Dark](https://osu.ppy.sh/beatmapsets/696524#osu) by ::Delis::{ user=1603923 } and ::Mirash::{ user=2841009 }\
 128 BPM, 9:18 | 5.97★\
 *description written by ::Chaoslitz::{ user=3621552 }*

 This month's *Small Spectacles* pick, we are revisiting an iconic song, [Shibayan feat. yana - Fall in the Dark](https://osu.ppy.sh/beatmapsets/696524), to mark this fresh 2026 start.

-You may be familiar with this song from the [famous Ranked set](https://osu.ppy.sh/beatmapsets/1531566), but this map was created much earlier by the classic alt-mapping duo ::Delis::{ user=1603923 } and [Mirash](https://osu.ppy.sh/users/2841009), who always deliver bangers and never disappoint.
+You may be familiar with this song from the [famous Ranked set](https://osu.ppy.sh/beatmapsets/1531566), but this map was created much earlier by the classic alt-mapping duo ::Delis::{ user=1603923 } and ::Mirash::{ user=2841009 }, who always deliver bangers and never disappoint.

 With 10 minutes of masterclass elevated by yana's singing, this map is perfect for taking a break from gimmicky patterns and immersing yourself in a beautiful, yet challenging experience.